Should I buy a house with double-pane insulated glass windows that are clouded?

 Tuesday, September 10, 2019

-If you are buying a house that is between 10 and 25 years old with double-pane insulated windows, the home inspector may call out several—or many—of the windows as clouded and missing their insulating gas.
+If you are buying a house with windows that are more than 10 years old, the home inspector may call out several—or many—of the windows as clouded and missing their insulating gas.
 Sometimes even newer homes will have a few clouded windows.
 By the time the cloudiness is clearly evident the gas has been gone for a while, and careful examination of all the windows may show that many of them are failing.

 It is not unusual for ten windows to be tagged and, if the fogging is minor, you might think the inspector is just being picky.
 These just-beginning-to-fog windows may not present much of a problem visually, but the cloudiness will progress over the next several years until the glass is totally obscure like a bathroom window.
 The insulation value, although not a lot, is also already gone.